Killing of Mitch Henriquez: Immediate aftermath

 Henriquez was killed on Sunday and footage of his death immediately began to circulate on social media, with #mitchhenriquez becoming the top Dutch language hashtag on Twitter.
 On Monday night, people gathered outside a police station in the inner-city district of Schilderswijk to protest, resulting in 61 arrests after three days of riots.
 On the fourth night, the police announced a ban on the public assembly of more than three people, with use of weapons and scooters prohibited.
-Officers then arrested 200 people that evening for breaching the order.
+Officers then arrested 200 people that evening when further riots broke out, for breaching the order.

 Chief Public Prosecutor Kitty Nooy claimed that Henriquez had died in hospital.
 She said according to the autopsy Henriquez had died of asphyxiation, as result of being choked; there were no natural causes of death and Henriquez's body did not contain alcohol or drugs.
 Five police officers were then suspended and put under investigation.
 Paul van Musscher, Chief of the Hague police force, said "it really went wrong".
 On the Caribbean island of Aruba (a constituent country within the Kingdom of the Netherlands) the killing received much coverage in the media.
-Ronald Plasterk, the Minister of the Interior and Kingdom Relations spoke to Mike Eman, the Prime Minister of Aruba, in order to assure him that a full investigation would be carried out.
-One week later on Saturday 7 July, Henriquez's family led a silent procession of 300 people from Moerwijk station in the Hague to the Zuiderpark.
+Ronald Plasterk, the Minister of the Interior and Kingdom Relations spoke to Mike Eman, the Prime Minister of Aruba, to assure him that a full investigation would be carried out.
+One week later on Saturday 7 July, Henriquez's family led a silent procession of 300 people from Moerwijk station in The Hague to the Zuiderpark.